-On September 13, 2018, the Company entered into a second amended and restated license agreement with Incept, LLC ("Incept") to use and develop certain intellectual property (the "Incept License").
-Under the Incept License, as amended and restated, the Company was granted a worldwide, perpetual, exclusive license to use specific Incept technology to develop and commercialize products that are delivered to or around the human eye for diagnostic, therapeutic or prophylactic purposes relating to ophthalmic diseases or conditions.
+On September 13, 2018, the Company entered into a second amended and restated license agreement (the "Second Amended Agreement") with Incept, LLC ("Incept") to use and develop certain intellectual property (the "Incept License").
+Under the Incept License, as amended and restated, the Company was granted a worldwide, perpetual, exclusive license to develop and commercialize products that are delivered to or around the human eye for diagnostic, therapeutic or prophylactic purposes relating to ophthalmic diseases or conditions.
 The Company is obligated to pay low single-digit royalties on net sales of commercial products developed using the licensed technology, commencing with the date of the first commercial sale of such products and until the expiration of the last to expire of the patents covered by the license.
 Any of the Company's sublicensees also will be obligated to pay Incept a royalty equal to a low single-digit percentage of net sales made by it and will be bound by the terms of the agreement to the same extent as the Company.
 The Company is obligated to reimburse Incept for its share of the reasonable fees and costs incurred by Incept in connection with the prosecution of the patent applications licensed to the Company under the Incept License.

-Royalties paid under this agreement related to product sales were \$1,713, \$1,466 and \$1,333 for the years ended December 31, 2023, 2022 and 2021, respectively.
+Royalties paid under this agreement related to product sales were \$1,466, \$1,333 and \$269 for the years ended December 31, 2022, 2021 and 2020, respectively.
 Royalties have been charged to cost of product revenue.